-The Parking Innovation Award recognises advances in the technology of parking.
+The Parking Techology Award recognises advances in the technology of parking.
 The innovation will be a piece of parking hardware, a device or a wider system that makes the management of parking more efficient and/or customer-friendly.

-The technology submitted could be:
+The techology submitted could be:

-Parking payment systems
+Parking payments systems

 Access control and validation systems